hopegardenuk/hopegarden.uk/content/english/blog/240206-newsletter.md

 ## 2. Links

-* [How to Write a Press Release for a Community Assembly](https://actionnetwork.org/events/how-to-write-a-press-release-for-a-community-assembly) — Mon 5 Feb, 7pm GMT, online workshop by Extinction Rebellion
+* [How to Write a Press Release for a Community Assembly](https://actionnetwork.org/events/how-to-write-a-press-release-for-a-community-assembly) — Mon 5 Feb, 7pm GMT, online workshop by Extinction Rebellion.
+The date has passed but there will be more.
 * [Buzzclub ](https://www.thebuzzclub.uk/projects) — setup by [Dave Goulson](https://profiles.sussex.ac.uk/p126217-dave-goulson), this is the UK website for wildlife gardening science, and they have an [amazing page of projects](https://www.thebuzzclub.uk/projects) which you can join in with your school or community.
 * Keiron Derek Brown appears to have single-handedly wrangled a whole [series of webinars](https://www.eventbrite.co.uk/cc/entolive-webinars-74679) at the [Biological Research Centre](https://www.brc.ac.uk/).
 Some very good stuff.
 * [BRC’s YouTube channel](https://www.youtube.com/channel/UCbeFlKCmJl3h05j4dc9bu1Q)